mcheang20/mcheang20.github.io/_portfolio/bulletin.md

   <dl>
       <dt class="heading">Utilizing Rails</dt>
         <dd class="col-info">
           Using the Ruby on Rails framework made it simple to incorporate user features due to its MVC architecture.
-The creation of models and routes can be done with minimal code.
+The creation of models, controllers, and routes can be done with minimal code.
         </dd>
   </dl>
 </div>